There’s no doubt about it — positive behavior reinforcement provides an excellent foundation for the development of a well-mannered dog.

 There are many steps that dog owners can take at home to help shape a dog’s behavior.
 The best approach to take is one that involves positively reinforcing a dog who engages in desirable behaviors.
 Training should be an enjoyable experience for you and your dog.

 That being said, if you are not in the right mood for training, don’t even start.
 When you are ready, keep training sessions short (5-10 minutes) to maintain your dog’s motivation.
-If your dog doesn’t respond appropriately to a command after several attempts, don’t reward him.
+If your dog doesn’t respond appropriately to a command after several attempts, don’t reward them.
 Resume training a few seconds later using a simpler command.
 Return to the more complex task later.

 The benefits of positive behavior reinforcement are numerous and are well supported by scientific research.